Translate

 Edited by Azizi Powell

-This pancocojams post provides information about The Freedom Singers and showcase a video and a sound file of the 1963 Freedom Singers performing the civil rights song "We Shall Not Be Moved".
+This pancocojams post showcases a video of the 1963 Freedom Singers performing the civil rights song "We Shall Not Be Moved".

-The content of this post is presented for cultural, inspirational, and political purposes.
+The content of this post is presented for cultural, socio-cultural, inspirational, and political purposes.

 All copyrights remain with their owners.

-Thanks to all those who participate in non-violent movements for freedom and justice in the United States and throughout the world.
+Thanks to all those who participate peacefully for freedom and justice in the United States and throughout the world.

 -snip-

 Click http://civilrightssongs.blogspot.com/2015/02/we-shall-not-be-moved-lyrics-videos-and.html to visit my civil rights song blog for a post about the song "I Shall Not Be Moved".
 That post includes a different lyric version of that song than those featured here.
-That post also included four additional YouTube videos of "We Shall Not Be Moved".
+In addition, that post includes additional YouTube videos of the civil rights song "We Shall Not Be Moved".

-INFORMATION ABOUT THE SONG "WE SHALL NOT BE MOVED"
+INFORMATION ABOUT THE CIVIL RIGHTS SONG "WE SHALL NOT BE MOVED"

 "I Shall Not Be Moved" is a late 19th century or early 20th century African American Gospel song.
 This song and other African American early Gospel songs & Spirituals have a words that can easily be exchanged which facilitate their use for multiple situations.
 These types of compositions are known as "zipper songs".
 Because of that characteristic, the title of the religious song "I Shall Not Be Moved" was changed to "We Shall Not Be Moved" and different adaptations of this song were sung at pro-union rallies and at civil rights rallies & marches.